One competition at a time: Houston robotics team pushes past financial woes

 Ewert had landed at the school in August through Microsoft’s Technology Education and Literacy in Schools (TEALS) program, an initiative that helps provide computer science education to high schools across the country.

-Ewert, who works as a software developer for Microsoft, believes he had an easier time entering the field by growing up in a more affluent part of Houston.
+Ewert, who works as a software developer for a startup called Vest, believes he had an easier time entering the field by growing up in a more affluent part of Houston.

 “I went to one of those schools with massive, massive budgets for robotics,” Ewert, who has since started a GoFundMe campaign for the students, said.
 “And I was comparing it against them selling donuts and I was like, ‘They are never going to get anywhere selling donuts.’”

-Note: CORRECTION (Nov.
-24, 2018, 10 p.m.
-ET): An earlier version of this article misstated Andrew Ewert's employer.
-He works for Vest, not Microsoft, but volunteers through Microsoft's TEALS program.
-It also misspelled the first name of the school principal.
-It is Dameion Crooks, not Damien.